sounkou-bioinfo/Rlibtiledbvcf/README.md

 Minimal R bindings and CLI wrapper for [TileDB-VCF](https://github.com/TileDB-Inc/TileDB-VCF).

 We build the CLI and the library, provide a CLI wrapper.
-CLI is used for creating, ingesting, exporting, and querying TileDB-VCF datasets and library will be used for future R bindings.
+CLI wrapped using processx is used for creating, ingesting, exporting, and querying TileDB-VCF datasets and library will be used for future R bindings.
+This is a work in progress.

+## Installation

+This package build from source htslib among other dependencies of libtiledbvcf per the official cmake build instructions.
+This setup requires autoreconf and an up to date cmake sadly, so cmake, autoreconf, neeeds to be installed on your system(in feature we may use `BioCmake` package to make sure cmake is downloaded if needed).
+We may find the way to reliably use external htlib to link against but this look brittle.
+So for macOS you can use `brew install cmake autoconf automake libtool` to get started.
+For linux you can use your package manager to install these dependencies (they are usally installed).
+For windows we recommend using WSL2 with Ubuntu since we have no plans to configure the package for windows.

 ## Setup and Version Checking